 Excess Skin Reduction (Post Weight Loss Loose Skin Removal) – Download Dr Briggs FREE Guide

-But there’s a lot of confusion as to how to BEST set a goal weight that is:
+However, there’s a lot of confusion as to how to BEST set a goal weight that is not only realistic and attainable but also appropriate for your physique.
+A goal weight also needs to align with your;

 Why do goal weights vary so much from person to person – even if people are the same height?